Kriya Tantra: Six Deities Practice

 Meditative Absorption on Voidness

 It’s very important with all these practices to maintain the understanding of voidness.
 When we have meditation on voidness, there are two phases of it.
-There is the total absorption (mnyam-bzhag) and then the subsequent realization (rjes-thob), sometimes called post-meditation, but you are still meditating.
-I mean, either you could still be meditating or not meditating, but it’s not always that you’re not meditating.
-And certainly in the practice you’re still meditating.
-So it’s what’s subsequent to the total absorption.
+There is the total absorption (mnyam-bzhag) and then the subsequent realization (rjes-thob), sometimes called post-meditation, but we are still meditating.
+I mean, either we could still be meditating or not meditating, but it’s not always that we’re not meditating.
+Certainly, in the practice, we’re still meditating, so it’s what’s subsequent to the total absorption.

-And in general when we talk about – in general tantra (this would be the case here in kriya tantra) – that we want to practice method and wisdom together in one state of mind, one state of mind means both of them explicitly.
-We don’t have them both explicitly here – meaning the hologram of both.
-So the way that it’s done in general tantra is that the mind, the state of mind, is focused on voidness in the total absorption.
-That’s what is explicitly there.
-And that mind doesn’t exist by itself; there is a body as well.
-So there is a body as the basis.
-And the body is a body of a Buddha-figure, even though it doesn’t appear.
-So that’s the way the two are put together.
-I have a body – I have a body as a Buddha-figure.
+In general, when we talk about – in general tantra (this would be the case here in kriya tantra) – that we want to practice method and wisdom together in one state of mind, one state of mind means both of them explicitly.
+We don’t have them both explicitly here, meaning the hologram of both.
+The way that it’s done in general tantra is that the mind, the state of mind, is focused on voidness in the total absorption.
+That’s what is explicitly there, and that mind doesn’t exist by itself; there is a body as well.
+There is a body as the basis, and the body is a body of a Buddha-figure, even though it doesn’t appear.
+That’s the way the two are put together.
+We have a body; we have a body as a Buddha-figure.
 It’s that body with a mind that has the explicit focus on voidness, even though the body is not appearing.
 Here this is for general tantra.
-In anuttarayoga tantra we get more sophisticated ways of putting them together in one moment of one state of mind.
+In anuttarayoga tantra, we get more sophisticated ways of putting them together in one moment of one state of mind.

-So we maintain an understanding of voidness throughout, here, at least implicitly: that all of this is like an illusion.
+Thus, we maintain an understanding of voidness throughout, here, at least implicitly, that all of this is like an illusion.

 The main practice, then – after we have done all the prayers and the offerings and things like this – is the maintaining of the deep awareness of what’s called nondual profound and clear.
-“Profound” is the understanding of voidness; “clear” is the appearance, mental hologram.
+“Profound” is the understanding of voidness, and “clear” is the appearance, the mental hologram.
 We want to maintain that.
-And this is done in two steps.
-And the steps here are first a stabilizing meditation of the visualization.
-So we are visualizing ourselves as this Buddha-figure, Chenrezig for instance, Avalokiteshvara: one face; four arms; sitting; holding a jewel with the two hands in the middle; and in the right hand a rosary, the left hand a lotus (the upper arms holding them).
-And what we would do with the stabilizing visualization, we have also in the more elaborate practices in a mandala, so the building.
+This is done in two steps, and the steps here are first a stabilizing meditation of the visualization.
+We are visualizing ourselves as this Buddha-figure, Chenrezig, for instance, Avalokiteshvara, with one face, four arms, sitting, holding a jewel with the two hands in the middle, and in the right hand a rosary, and in the left hand a lotus (the upper arms holding them).
+What we would do with the stabilizing visualization, we also have in the more elaborate practices in a mandala, so the building.

-So in the sadhana practice, now we’ve done the offerings, we’ve done the prayers, after we have generated ourselves as the Buddha-figure through the six-deities practice, we want to use our kriya practice as a method for gaining a stilled and settles state of mind, shamatha (zhi-gnas).
+In the sadhana practice, now we’ve done the offerings, we’ve done the prayers, and after we have generated ourselves as the Buddha-figure through the six-deities practice, we want to use our kriya practice as a method for gaining a stilled and settled state of mind, shamatha (zhi-gnas).
 We gain this state through single-minded concentration on the visualization of ourselves as this Buddha-figure.
-And what we are focusing on is, then, first the vague visualization.
+What we are focusing on is first the vague visualization.
 Then we fill in, for instance, the eyes, and get the eyes in focus.
-And then we might fill in the rest of the face.
-And then get the arms more clearly and the rest of the body.
-And then what we are holding We add them progressively.
-And then, if you want to really get complicated, the jewelry that we're wearing.
-And then the mandala palace around us.
-So, like this, we practice adding more and more detail.
-If you can do it.
-If you can’t do it, you do as much as you are capable of doing.
-It’s a training.
-It’s a practice.
-So this is the first stage for the stabilizing meditation of the visualization.
+Then, we might fill in the rest of the face and then get the arms more clearly and the rest of the body.
+Then, what we are holding, so we add them progressively.
+Then, if we want to really get complicated, the jewelry that we’re wearing, and then the mandala palace around us.
+So, like this, we practice adding more and more detail if we can do it.
+If we can’t do it, we do as much as we are capable of doing.
+It’s a training; it’s a practice.
+This is the first stage for the stabilizing meditation of the visualization.

 Vase Breathing

-The second stage for stabilizing concentration on the visualization, once you are able to have this visualization clear with its detail, is maintaining the visualization while holding your breath.
-You do this with a practice called the vase breathing, which is basically an elaborate yoga way of holding your breath.
-No need to go into the details of how to do it.
-But in kriya tantra this vase breathing – holding the breath, basically, in your belly – is a way for gaining concentration.
+The second stage for stabilizing concentration on the visualization, once we are able to have this visualization clear with its detail, is maintaining the visualization while holding our breath.
+We do this with a practice called the vase breathing, which is basically an elaborate yoga way of holding our breath.
+There’s no need to go into the details of how to do it.
+In kriya tantra, this vase breathing – holding the breath, basically, in our belly – is a way for gaining concentration.
 If you try just for a moment to hold your breath, breathe in deeply and hold your breath.
 Observe your state of mind while you’re holding your breath.
-You find that it’s steady.
-It’s quiet.
+You find that it’s steady, it’s quiet.

-Holding the breath, then, is a method, used for gaining single-minded concentration in kriya tantra.
-Because, the breath is connected with the energies, and the energies are the energies of conceptual thoughts and so on.
-So if you hold the breath, you hold the energies, and it’s very difficult to have a lot of conceptual verbal thinking at that same time.
-So you hold the visualization with that.
+Holding the breath, then, is a method used for gaining single-minded concentration in kriya tantra because the breath is connected with the energies, and the energies are the energies of conceptual thoughts and so on.
+If we hold the breath, we hold the energies, and it’s very difficult to have a lot of conceptual, verbal thinking at that same time, so we hold the visualization with that.

 Top